neoxrjs/whatsapp-gateway/README.md

 ### 🚀 Usage Instructions

-1. Edit the `setup.sh` file and replace the placeholder domain (e.g., `your-domain.com`) with your actual domain name.
+1. Edit the `whatsapp.conf` file and replace the placeholder domain (e.g., `your-domain.com`) with your actual domain name.
-2. Run the script using `sudo` to allow changes to Apache configuration.
+2. Run `setup.sh` script using `bash setup.sh` to allow changes to Apache configuration.
 3. The script will automatically enable the new site and reload Apache.
 4. Ensure your DNS is correctly pointed to your server's IP address.
 5. Once complete, your domain should be accessible via HTTP.